-2010 marked the one-hundred anniversary of the first publication of Johan Turi's Muitalus sámiid birra, the first secular book published in Sámi language.
-Turi's book is a classic in Sámi literature and cultural history.
-It provides insights into Sámi traditional practices, from reindeer husbandry to hunting and trapping, to childbirth, healing, courtship and song.
-Turi's account provides a unique glimpse at turn-of-the-twentieth-century Sámi life, and provides points of comparison with the work of indigenous authors from all parts of the world.
+The year 2010 marked the one-hundredth anniversary of the first publication of Johan Turi's “Muitalus samiid birra” (An Account of the Sámi), the first secular book ever published in Sámi language.
+Turi's book is a classic of Sámi literature and cultural history.
+It provides fascinating insights into the traditional Sámi practices, from reindeer husbandry to hunting and trapping, to childbirth, healing, courtship and song.
+Turi's Account provides a unique glimpse into the “turn-of-the-twentieth-century Sámi life”, as well as providing fascinating points of comparison (and sometimes contrast) with the writings of other indigenous authors from other parts of the world.